Baseline Natural Skincare

 • If your skin is congestion-prone, keep use targeted (lips, dry patches) rather than full-face.

-Comedogenic considerations
+Comedogenic Considerations

 • Max-of-range scores: shea 2, jojoba 2, castor 1, calendula (sunflower) 2, carnauba 0, vitamin E 2.
 If congestion-prone, keep use targeted (lips/dry patches) rather than full-face.